Chris Brown: Other legal issues

-On October 30, 2013, Brown voluntarily decided to enter rehab.
+On October 30, 2013, Brown voluntarily entered rehab.
 After Brown completed his 90 days, the judge ordered him to remain a resident at the Malibu treatment facility until a hearing on April 23, 2014.
-The deal was if Brown left rehab, he would go directly to jail.
+The deal was if Brown left rehab, he would go to jail.
 On March 14, 2014, Brown was kicked out of the rehab facility and sent to Northern Neck Regional Jail for violating internal rules.
 He was expected to be released on April 23, 2014, but a judge denied his release request from custody either on bail or his own recognizance.
 At his May 9, 2014, court date, Brown was ordered to serve 131 days in jail for his probation violation.
-He was sentenced to serve 365 days in custody; however, he was given credit for the 234 days he has already spent in rehab and jail.
-During Brown's rehab, a probation officer noted in a letter that Brown's brushes with the law may have been caused by untreated bipolar disorder and posttraumatic stress disorder, specifically that "Mr. Brown became aggressive and acted out physically due to his untreated mental health disorder, severe sleep deprivation, inappropriate self-medicating and untreated PTSD".
-According to the court documents, which were received by E!
-News and later The Hollywood Reporter, Brown was formally diagnosed with both Bipolar II and PTSD at the unnamed rehab facility.
+He was sentenced to serve 365 days in custody; however, the judge gave him credit for 234 days he had already spent in rehab and jail, as well as credits for good behavior while behind bars.
+Brown was released from jail on June 2, 2014.